Nikhilnk098/microsoft-graph-docs/README.md

 ## Give us your feedback

-Your feedback is important to us.
+Your feedback is important to all

 - To let us know about any questions or issues you find in the documentation, [submit an issue](https://github.com/microsoftgraph/microsoft-graph-docs/issues) in this repository.
 - We also encourage you to fork, make the fix, and do a pull request of your proposed changes.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for contributing guidelines.